Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ````

 Note that regions 1 and 2 are well-connected by a low-resistance corridor in
 the resistance map above.
-Region 3 is connected by low resistance corridors to
+Region 3 is connected to the other two regions only
-the other two regions only if cells are connected to their eight neighbors.
+if cells are connected to their eight neighbors.
+In the four-neighbor case,
-In the four-neighbor case, region 3 would be completely isolated.
+region 3 would be completely isolated.

 ##Text list file format